The Return

 Nariko pulled away and dodged

-the blade in his remaining hand before ducking down and sweeping her blade low.
+the blade in his remaining hand before ducking down and sweeping her blade

-Chesterfield managed to stab his bayonet down and intercept the attack before
+low.
+Chesterfield managed to stab his

-it hit his leg.
-The yellow glow around his blade almost managed to hold up to
+around his blade almost managed to hold up to the katana's dark aura, but he

-The sword snapped through the bayonet and cut through his left leg at the knee.
+had exposed himself.
+The sword snapped through the bayonet and cut through his

 Eve had been moving but this